Pixelrick420/Below-C-Level/README.md

 # Run
 Use `ctrl + shift + p` and select dashboard to open extension settings.
+In dashboard:
+- we have name changer with auto change option. user can input the given time in which the variable names are converted to Shakespearean insults.
+- there is option to auto spawn the snake game. user can input the chance rate at which snake might appear.
+- there is option to auto generate jokes in given time frame taken as input from the user
+-
+Use `ctrl + shift + p` and select 'Below C Level: Get Joke' to activate the get joke feature

 ### Project Documentation
 For Software: